 Earthing helps to improve circulation by helping to deliver oxygen and nutrients through bodily tissues.
 Studies have shown that significant facial blood flow improved within a half-hour of grounding.

 Grounding yourself has been known to help reduce inflammation.
-The electrons from the earth help to reduce oxidative stress, which in turn decreases acute and chronic inflammation.
-Because chronic inflammation is recognized as a cause of a variety of diseases, it is best to help reduce inflammation any way you can.
+How does strolling barefoot through a park reduce inflammation, you ask?
+Well, the electrons from the earth help to reduce oxidative stress, which in turn decreases acute and chronic inflammation.
+Because chronic inflammation is recognized as an underlying cause of a variety of conditions, it is best to decrease the amount of inflammation in the body any way you can.

 Remember that earthing only works if you are walking on the earth’s surface.
 Walking barefoot in your house, swimming in a pool, or laying on AstroTurf doesn’t count as earthing.
 You have to be on the REAL ground or in actual nature to reap the benefits of earthing.